 If the contract has an international element (e.g. it is governed by foreign law or will be performed in a foreign jurisdiction) specific rules apply to determine whether the Act will apply to that contract.

 Businesses of all sizes should ensure they understand the implications of the Act.
 Creditor companies should be aware of their entitlement under the Act.
-Debtor companies should be aware that they can review their payment procedures and terms of business to avoid falling foul of the payment requirements.
+Debtor companies should consider reviewing their payment procedures and terms of business to avoid falling foul of the payment requirements.

 Businesses should also bear in mind that, in addition to potential liability under the Act, there may be other regimes affecting their obligation to pay suppliers.
-For example, businesses signed up to the voluntary Prompt Payment Code have committed to pay suppliers in accordance with contractual payment terms (which should in any event be no greater than 60 days), and industry-specific regimes such as the Grocery Suppliers Code of Practice may also apply.
-It is also anticipated that by early 2017 there will be a requirement under the Small Business, Enterprise and Employment Act 2015 for large companies and LLPs (as defined in the legislation) to publish reports on their payment practices (including details of standard payment terms, average payment times and any late payment interest owed to suppliers).
+For example, businesses signed up to the voluntary Prompt Payment Code have committed to pay suppliers in accordance with contractual payment terms (which should, in any event, be no greater than 60 days), and industry-specific regimes such as the Grocery Suppliers Code of Practice may also apply.